specode/SpeVim/README.md

 * `ctrl + h` = `ctrl + w + (left)`
 * **tab** is 4 width tab, no space
 * **clipboard** on macOS is shared with system
-* **sudo save file:** when you forget for edit file with root, you can try w!! save file
 * `[e` move line up
 * `]e` move line down